How to Build an Email List for Affiliate Marketing

 Building an email list for affiliate marketing

 Email lists give you direct access to your audience through their inboxes.
-They’re ready to get your helpful information and other emails, so whenever you want to promote an affiliate product, you’ve got an easy way to get their attention.
+And, if you keep your list up to date and clean your email lists regularly, it will be more effective.
+Your audience is ready to get your helpful information and other emails, so whenever you want to promote an affiliate product, you’ve got an easy way to get their attention.

 If you’ve never done email marketing before, here are some tips to help you get started:

 Your first step to building an email list is to sign up with an email marketing provider, like Constant Contact, Sendinblue, or Convertkit.
 These are software solutions that’ll send out your emails automatically to your list.
 You can create a visually-appealing email in the platform editor, schedule it, and it gets sent out to your list.

 Reminder: Many countries have anti-spam laws that govern how you can add people to your list and how you can email them.
 These laws apply to you, the sender, and not the recipient, so make sure you understand what you can and cannot do.

 Step 2: Add optin forms everywhere

 Next, you’ll need to get people to sign up to your list by adding optin forms to your site.
 An optin form is an online form where users provide their name and email address, in order to subscribe to your email list.

 Your email marketing provider typically provides you with widgets you can embed on your website, so be sure to add one to your sidebar, footer, and anywhere else you think is appropriate.

 Another option would be to build an email list via email address search, but these contacts wouldn’t be opt-in and you’d need to cold-email them personally to invite to your affiliate campaign.